johtela/Flop/Docs/Basic Concepts.md

 In C# functions are always defined in context of a class, hence they are called methods.
 The closest thing to a "real" function in C# is a static method which does not carry the implicit `this` parameter which an instance method does.
 In FP, functions are also first class citizens.
 This means that they can be bound to values, given as argument, or returned from functions.
 In C#, this notion is mimicked by delegates which can be bound to both static and instance methods.

 Delegates were originally used just for callbacks and events.
 After generic types were added to .NET 2.0 and especially after LINQ was introduced in C# 3.0,  delegates were promoted to more significant role.
 Generic function types `Func<T1, ...>` and `Action<T1, ...>` were added to the `System` namespace.
-These types can represent any function with reasonable number of arguments.
+These types can represent any function with a reasonable number of arguments.
 The difference between `Func` and `Action` is that the latter does not return anything, i.e. it is bound to a `void` method.
 In FP, a special "Unit" type is used in these cases.
 Unit is a regular type, but it only has one possible value that represents "no value".
-So in functional setting, there is no distinction between functions that return a value or the ones that do not.
+So in functional setting, there is no distinction between functions that return a value and the ones that do not.
 To simplify working with functions and delegates, Flop library uses only the `Func` types and implements the missing Unit type in the `Flop.Unit` class.

 Another important feature, that was added to C# 3.0, is the support for lambda expressions.
 These can be used to declare anonymous methods succinctly without the need for writing down the type declarations.
 They also create a closure of the local variables referenced by the lambda expression, which is arguably the most important enabling feature of functional programming.
 Lambda expressions can be used to implement any delegate type, but most of the time they are used to implement functions of the `Func<T1, ...>` types.
 Funcs are not compatible with other delegate types even when their parameter signatures match.
 This is somewhat illogical but reflects the fact that Funcs are just parameterized delegate types.